-If the propeller shaft has to pass through any holds it has, of course, to be enclosed in a tunnel which must allow enough room for an engineer to walk along to inspect the shaft.
-This tunnel takes up considerable space in any hold, which is one argument for putting the engines right aft.
-Another is that it leaves the middle of the ship with its large square holds available for cargo.
-(Holds at the ends of the ship tend to be V-shaped.)
-There were two traditional reasons for having engines amidships:
+On ships, propeller shaft has to pass through holds it and must be enclosed in a tunnel which is called Shaft Tunnel.
+Shaft Tunnel must allow enough room for an engineer to walk along to inspect the shaft.
+Shaft Tunnel takes up considerable space in any hold, which is one argument for putting the engines in the aft.
+Another argument is that Shaft Tunnel leaves the middle of the ship with its large square holds available for cargo.
+Holds at the ends of the ship tend to be V-shaped.
+In the old days, there were two traditional reasons for having engines amidships:

 - It was essential when ships were fitted with paddle wheels

 - Ships with the weight in the middle were on an even keel when completely empty and thus the minimum of ballast was require

 With modern ships, adequate ballast is seldom a problem, as seawater can easily be pumped in as needed.